0xMihirK/TuxType/README.md

 ## 📖 Description

 > [!CAUTION]
 > **Vibe Code Alert**: This project is 95% vibe coded and was built overnight as a fun side-project.
-It's fun and easy to test your typing skill anytime in your terminal.

 **TuxType** is a modern, feature-rich terminal typing test application built for developers and keyboard enthusiasts who prefer the command line.
 Inspired by the aesthetics and functionality of [Monkeytype](https://monkeytype.com), it brings a premium typing experience directly to your terminal.